msayson/msayson.github.io/_posts/2016-10-09-supervised-learning.markdown

 2. Generate a model using the training set.
 3. Evaluate the model's error rate on the test set.

-### Challenges and Considerations
+### Considerations

-#### Limited or Skewed Data
+#### Working with limited or skewed data
 In order for the model to make successful predictions on real-world examples, it's necessary to train on a large number of well-distributed examples.

 The public domain provides a vast array of tagged images, videos, historical data sets and other documents, which, if applicable to the application, can often provide an accessible source of labelled examples.
 However, obtaining training data that can represent the entire problem domain can still be a challenge - see [Advances In Computer Vision, and Chasing the Long Tail]({% post_url 2016-06-06-advances-in-computer-vision-and-chasing-long-tail %}) for more on that topic.

-#### Irregularities Between Data Sources
+#### Pre-processing data
+Machine learning algorithms generally assume that their input examples have the same structure and are equally reliable.

-Data normalization may be non-trivial when combining a variety of data sources with different features, distributions, and levels of reliability.
-For our learning algorithm to be successful, we may need to pre-process our data to transform data sources into a common format, select a common subset of features to take into consideration, remove records with invalid values, and handle duplicate or missing records.
+For our learning algorithm to be successful, we may need to transform data sources into a common format, select a common subset of features to take into consideration, remove records with invalid values, and handle duplicate or missing records.

-#### Overfitting to Training Data
+#### Avoiding overfitting to training data
 Given that it's likely for future examples to differ at least slightly from our training data, we also have to protect against overfitting our models to our training examples.
 That is, our model should not so closely align with our training examples that it incorrectly categorizes many examples that were not in our training set.

 We want to be able to evaluate our models in a way that approximates the real-world error rate, so that we don't report a 10% error rate on our model during training but observe a 75% error rate in practise.